 Humectants attract water to the hair, providing it with the adequate moisture it needs.
-Common humectants include: glycerin, aloe, and hyaluronic acid.
 While they are effective moisturizers, because they are water-attracting, using them alone will not fight against frizz, and may actually do the opposite, leaving your hair in a frizzier state than normal.
 A key tip to remember is that water-based humectants are the most effective at ensuring your hair receives adequate hydration.
 We love the Rahua UV Hydration Detangler as a leave-in conditioner and the Briogeo Mega Moisture Hair Mask for a balanced routine.
 When shopping for your hair, look for common humectants, such as:

-Emollients on the other hand do not effectively moisturize the hair, but act as a sealant instead.
+Emollients on the other hand do not effectively moisturize the hair but act as a sealant instead.
 Emollients help prevent moisture from being lost by creating a coating around the cuticle that keeps moisture locked in.
-Common emollients include: oils, butters, and hydrolyzed proteins.
+Common emollients include:

 When used in combination with each other, humectants and emollients will help you to both adequately hydrate your hair, while keeping that moisture locked in.
 One will not be effective without the other in fighting frizz, so it’s important to include both in your routine.

-You can find both humectants and emollients in our conditioner as it contains: glycerin, hydrolyzed pea and soy protein, and many essential oils.
+You can find both humectants and emollients in our Conditioner as it contains: glycerin, hydrolyzed pea and soy protein, and many essential oils.
 You can apply a small amount of it to wet hair, leave in for the rest of your shower, rinse with cool water to seal the outlet layer of the hair cuticle, and air dry for a natural, frizz-free finish.